8 Best Home Warranty Companies in Florida of 2022

-Home warranties are designed for first-time homebuyers because they usually don’t know their way around the systems and appliances that come with the house they buy and most likely do not know how to properly maintain them.
+Home warranties are designed for first-time homebuyers because they usually don’t know their way around the systems and appliances that come with the house they buy and most likely do not know how to maintain them properly.

 They are also designed with real estate developers in mind, who may buy a plan for a new home as an incentive to a buyer.

 As well as a buyer.
 The buyer will most likely close on a home if they see that a warranty is in place, which means their items will be covered if there is a need for repairs or replacements.